Skip to content

 Grading CDs, DVDs and Blu-rays

-CDs, DVDs and Blu-rays are typically graded on a scale of one (1) to five (5), with five being the highest and indicating a near-new condition.
+CDs, DVDs and Blu-rays are typically graded on a scale of one (1) to five (5), with five being the highest and indicating a brand-new condition.
 The grading focuses on the condition of the disc and packaging.

-Grading Scale:
+Grading System:

 Specific Condition Factors: